Colors

 BrassicaceaeCardamine dissectaDissected ToothwortRich, mesic forests.C.
 OH and s.
 IN south through c.
 KY and c. and e.
 TN to nw.
 GA, c.
 AL, and extreme nw.
 MS; disjunct east of the Blue Ridge in sc.
 VA and c.
 NC.image of plant

 BrassicaceaeCardamine douglassiiPurple Cress, Limestone Bittercress, Douglass's Bittercress, Pink Spring-cressNutrient-rich, mesic forests, especially alluvial bottomlands, and in nutrient-rich seepages.NY, ON, and MN south to c.
 NC (in the drainages of the Neuse, Meherrin, and rarely Cape Fear rivers), sc.
 TN, AL, and MO.
-Material reported for SC is C. bulbosa.image of plant
+Reports for SC are based on misidentification of C. bulbosa.image of plant

-BrassicaceaeCardamine flagellifera var. flagelliferaLarge-flowered Blue Ridge BittercressIn seepages, on streambanks, and in moist cove or bottomland forests, mainly at moderate to low elevations.C. flagellifera is endemic to the Southern Appalachians of w.
+BrassicaceaeCardamine flagelliferaLarge-flowered Blue Ridge BittercressIn seepages, on streambanks, and in moist cove or bottomland forests, mainly at moderate to low elevations.C. flagellifera is endemic to the Southern Appalachians of w.
 NC, SC, e.
-TN, GA, VA, and WV, and is quite distinct from C. clematitis, as pointed out by Dudley (1974).image of plant
+TN, GA, VA, and WV.image of plant

 BrassicaceaeCardamine hirsutaHairy BittercressDisturbed areas, including fields and gardens.Native of Europe.image of plant